pconwell/covid-chart/README.md

 Click on `covid.ipynb` above and view the data in github's built-in viewer (only works on desktop)

 ## Easier
+> NOTE: This doesn't work unless you authenticate first because github is being difficult

 > I want to play with the jupyter notebook but I don't care about making changes to the code

 1. Set up docker